100+ video editing terms you need to know

 Importing

-Importing is converting a file from one format into the format needed for the program you are using.
+Importing is the process of converting a file into the format needed for the program you are using.

 Ingest